copier-org/copier/docs/configuring.md

 -   **multiline**: When set to `true`, it allows multiline input.
 This is especially useful when `type` is `json` or `yaml`.

+    **validator**: Jinja template with which to validate the user input.
+This template will be rendered with the combined answers as variables; it should render _nothing_ if the value is valid, and an error message to show to the user otherwise.

 -   **when**: Condition that, if `false`, skips the question.

     If it is a boolean, it is used directly, but it's a bit absurd in that case.